Last updated on February 18th, 2022

-The final 30-day challenge idea is for your family to do random acts of kindness all month long.
+Challenge your family to do random acts of kindness all month long.
 Teach your kids about kindness by modeling it for them.
-Demonstrate by helping your spouse with the groceries or let them offer to cook for the night.
-Both of you can surprise your kids with thoughtful notes hidden in their rooms or sweet treats to make them smile.
+Demonstrate by baking cookies for a neighbor or doing someone else’s chore as a surprise for them.
+Surprise your kids with thoughtful notes hidden in their rooms or sweet treats to make them smile.

 Get them to do a kindness activity each week like writing letters to their friends or making a homemade gift for a family member.
 A month of extra kindness will show them that it’s cool to care and that kindness to others really matters.

-Gamify your goals and reinvigorate your daily routine with these 30-day challenge ideas.
+Gamify your goals and reinvigorate your daily routine with these monthly challenges.
 These challenges are a fun way to develop better habits and get your kids involved no matter their age.
 For help with accountability, use these printables from Mint to get you started.
 Print one for you and one for your kids to fill out and then focus on having fun!

 Leave a comment below and let me know which challenge you’re most excited to try, and don’t forget to save this post to Facebook or Pinterest so you can find it later.